Using a Microsoft Azure VM as a DAG witness server

 Configure a multi-site VPN

 A significant portion of the guidance in this article involves Microsoft Azure configuration.
 Therefore, links to Azure documentation is used whenever applicable.

 Two datacenters that are capable of supporting an Exchange high availability and site resilience deployment.
 See Planning for high availability and site resilience for more information

 A public IP address that is not behind NAT for the VPN gateways in each site

 A VPN device in each site that is compatible with Microsoft Azure.
-See About VPN Devices for Virtual Network for more information about compatible devices
+See About VPN devices and IPsec/IKE parameters for Site-to-Site VPN Gateway connections for more information about compatible devices

 Familiarity with DAG concepts and management

 Phase 1: Prepare the Microsoft Azure virtual network

 Configuring the Microsoft Azure network is the most crucial part of the deployment process.
 At the end of this phase, you will have a fully functional Azure virtual network that is connected to your two datacenters via a multi-site VPN.